JohnTerragnoli/ECE281_Lab5/README.md

 [Pinout_Original](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab5/master/pinout_Original.ucf)

+To make these files work, the following corrections were made:

+1. A declaration and an instantiation of the PRISM module was created inside the Nexys2_top_shell.vhd file.
+2. Clockbus_Sig(23) as the PRISM clock for the instantiation.
+3. btn(3) was the reset.
+Not btn(3) was used instead of just btn(3), because the reset is an active low!!
+4.

 The implementation for the PRISM Program 1 Simulation can be seen below.
 This is the program described above being run on an FPGA.